Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Sandusky, a former defensive coordinator at Penn State, was accused of sexually abusing 10 boys over a 15-year period, NPR reported in 2012.
 Sandusky abused kids he met through his charity, The Second Mile, which was designed to help troubled boys.

-Eight victims took the stand to testify about the abuse in Sandusky’s 2012 trial — which ranged from taking showers with the boys to kissing, groping, oral sex, and anal rape, ESPN.
+Eight victims took the stand to testify about the abuse in Sandusky’s 2012 trial — which ranged from taking showers with the boys to kissing, groping, oral sex, and anal rape, ESPN reported in 2012.
 Jurors also heard testimony from coworkers of a university janitor who had allegedly witnessed Sandusky abusing a young boy in the showers.
 The janitor himself was not able to testify due to dementia, according to SB Nation Pittsburgh.

 Graduate assistant Mike McQueary, also testified to witnessing the abuse, ESPN reports.

 Sandusky — who continues to maintain his innocence — was ultimately found guilty of 45 of the 48 counts against him on June 22, 2012.